mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/basesourceswitcher.rst

 * **Target:** Id of Map element, activated after the click.
 * **Instances:** List of Sourcesets, defined by a title and group: (optional) group name to group of sourcesets by "group name"

+In the configuration example you can see that either one, none or several entries per instanceset can be selected.
+You can created groups, which are then grouped together in the drop-down list.

+* **Title**: Title of the BaseSource
+* **Group**: Optionaly group name to group of sourcesets by "group name"
+* **Instances**: Sources for the BaseSource

 YAML-Definition:
 ----------------